 William Massy has spent his entire career at the intersection of academia and administration, as a microeconomist; professor, dean and CFO at Stanford University; author; and now, an independent consultant.
-With the publication of Massy’s latest book, Resource Management for Colleges and Universities and the massive challenges caused by the COVID-19 crisis, I spoke to him about how his current work can help colleges and universities and asked him to share insights and advice for trustees and college and university leaders learned throughout his career.
+With the publication of Massy’s latest book, Resource Management for Colleges and Universities and the massive challenges caused by the COVID-19 crisis, we spoke to him about how his current work can help colleges and universities and asked him to share insights and advice for trustees and college and university leaders learned throughout his career.

 Getting Going on an Influential Career

 Early in his career, Massy saw how his management science and economics expertise applied to colleges and universities, and that insight “got him going” on a 40+ year career focused on balancing financial and academic considerations and enabling decision-making to enhance the business models of colleges and universities.
 With each role, he has honed his skills and shared

 his knowledge, starting with the book Planning Models for Colleges and Universities.
 Written with his Stanford colleague, David Hopkins, and published in 1981, it dealt with concepts of financial equilibrium and modeling and won the prestigious Frederick W. Lanchester Prize.

 As CFO at Stanford, he “suddenly” became responsible for the university’s endowment.
 Realizing he lacked knowledge of investments, he asked his friend Bill Sharpe to let him take one of his summer classes.
 Sharpe agreed, but only if Massy paid tuition.
 Massy became the first and only fully-tenured professor at Stanford Graduate School of Business who was also a paying student.
 He must have learned a lot though, because he wrote one of the earliest books on endowment management, Endowment: Perspectives, Policies, and Management which was published by the Association of Governing Boards of Universities and Colleges in 1990.